shaunlebron/hammock/README.md

 ;; Nested operations will not be remembered though) (hm/map! h :dest-key :src-key hammock-fn)

-;; Manually set dest the given value.
+;; Manually set dest to the given value.
 Optionally include a set of src-keys used ;; to compute the value.
+This is intended to be used when a dest value depends on ;; multiple src values or vice versa.
 (hm/man! h :dest-key value src-keys?)

+;; Lookup operations are performed on the read-only "source" tree.
+It is intended ;; to assist in computing intermediate values that may be shared across multiple ;; `man!` commands.
+(:src-key h)

 ;; NOTE: a "key" can be a keyword or a vector of keywords.
 ;; it can also be [] to denote current path (TODO: must find allowed cases)